Your Goal: Body relaxation, free from physical restlessness.

 .....................................

-Note on Anxiety: If you are currently experiencing anxiety, the pleasure of relaxing/letting go of effort in your body using breathing may not be easy for your mind to access.
-In this case, I recommend retraining your breathing patterns by following these instructions:
+Note on Anxiety: If you are currently experiencing anxiety, your ability to experience the subtle pleasantness of relaxing and letting go may not be easy for your mind to access.
+In this case, I recommend first retraining your stress breathing patterns by following these instructions:

 Your first step in meditation is to develop Marker 01: Body Relaxation (right column) to calm Hindrance 01: Physical Restlessness (left column).